 Project Manager: Dr. Manpreet Katari (NYU Biology) will be in charge of the bioinformatics data and software aspects of the project.
 To enable efficient information exchange of raw and processed data, a file server has been set up at NYU to store and distribute data and its analysis among users at NYU Biology and NYU Courant.
 This will be maintained by Roberto Jimeno, the Systems Administrator for this project, who will also maintain the web server, database server, and update the multinetwork databases.
 Kranthi Varala, a Plant Biologist and Bioinformatician with experience in crop genomics, will be liaison to various crop plant communities including Maize and Soy.

-Project Manager: Dr. Manpreet Katari (NYU Biology) will be in charge of the bioinformatics data and software aspects of the project.
-To enable efficient information exchange of raw and processed data, a file server has been set up at the NYU to store and distribute data and its analysis among users at NYU Biology and NYU Courant.
-This will be maintained by Roberto Jimeno, the Systems Administrator for this project, who will also maintain the web server, database server, and update the multinetwork databases.
-Kranthi Varala, a Plant Biologist and Bioinformatician with a vast experience in crop genomics, will be the liaison for communicating with the different crop plant communities including Maize and Soy, initially.

 Roles of Participants: